Caleb Binge: Playing career

-Gold Coast Titans

-2014

-In Round 14 of the 2014 NRL season, Binge made his NRL debut for the Titans against the Melbourne Storm off the interchange bench in the 24–20 loss at Cbus Super Stadium.
+In round 14 of the 2014 NRL season, Binge made his NRL debut for the Gold Coast against the Melbourne Storm off the interchange bench in the 24–20 loss at Cbus Super Stadium.
 Binge didn’t play in first grade again until the Titans last match of the 2014 season in Round 26 against the Canterbury-Bankstown Bulldogs at Cbus Super Stadium, where he was a late inclusion on the interchange bench after the retiring Titans foundation player Luke Bailey failed to recover from a neck injury before the Titans comeback 19–18 golden point extra time win.
-Binge finished off his debut year in the NRL with him playing in 2 matches for the Titans in the 2014 NRL season.
+Binge finished off his debut year in the NRL with him playing in two matches for the Gold Coast outfit in the 2014 NRL season.
+In 2015, Binge played for the Tweed Seagulls in the Queensland Cup competition.
+He would later go on to play for the Narrabri Blues in the country competition.

 Controversy

 In October 2010, Binge's father, Chris, alleged that Binge was racially vilified by NRL player Timana Tahu at an Aboriginal knock-out carnival.

+On 19 November 2014, Binge pleaded guilty to low-range drink driving and was fined $900 along with having his licence suspended for three months.